From

 say…give it away.
 My needy relatives usually approached her in their time of

-while she lay on the bed was the greatest moment I had with my mother except
+while she lay on the bed was my most significant moment with my mother, except

 maybe in those early years when I sat by her side well after midnight.
 I used